shuzokato/shuzokato/README.md

 ### Hi there, welcome to my page👋

-- 🔭 I’m currently working on ...
+- 🥺 I’m currently doing research in soft matter & biological physics.
+- 🥺 I sometimes work as kubernetes engineer.
+- 🥺 I love The Midnight Gospel on Netflix.

 <!--
 **shuzokato/shuzokato** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.